-The Westside (as the locals like to call it) has always been appreciated for its quiet beaches, rolling hills of orchards, and fantastic outdoor activities.
-The people here are proud of their rich history in agriculture, of the feisty Fur Brigade Traders and of their relationship with the Okanagan People.
+The Westside has always been appreciated for its quiet beaches, rolling hills of orchards, and fantastic outdoor activities.
 The small sleepy town that once was, has grown into a thriving independent municipality that has a ‘rural sophistication’ feel to it with vineyards, wineries, summer concerts, trails, agricultural pursuits, along with shops that offer the familiar comforts of home.

-Spectacular Vistas – Our landscapes are the most photographed in the Okanagan Valley.
-Our dormant volcano, Mt Boucherie has created a terrain that is dynamic and interesting, while at the same time rich and lush.
+With spectacular vistas the area landscapes are some of the most photographed in the Okanagan Valley.
+The dormant volcano nearby, Mt Boucherie, has created a terrain that is dynamic and interesting, while at the same time rich and lush.
 Its volcanic soil has primed the land for growing premium grapes.
-These vineyards, coupled with lake views and vistas make for some spectacular pictures.

 First Nation Peoples – The sqilxʷ people have lived in the Kelowna (kiʔlawnaʔ) and Westbank (stqaʔtkʷəɬniwt) area from time immemorial.
 Their rich history is passed down from each generation through ancient oral stories (captikʷəɬ).
 As you travel around our community you will see the Okanagan language (nsyilxcen) and their culture woven into the community through signs, public art and symbols.